sheffieldhackspace/train-signs/README.md

 ### Included libraries

 * Adafruit GFX Library - The base for our implementation
-* AEGMIS_GV60 - Provides an Adafruit GFX compatible driver for the train sign display; based on the reverse engineering work of [`daniel1111`](https://github.com/daniel1111/BigClockSnake) from the Nottingham Hackspace.
+* [AEGMIS_GV60](https://github.com/sheffieldhackspace/AEGMIS_GV60) - Provides an Adafruit GFX compatible driver for the train sign display; based on the reverse engineering work of [`daniel1111`](https://github.com/daniel1111/BigClockSnake) from the Nottingham Hackspace
 * DotWidget - Provides a standard way of building a display widget for small IoT screens